Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 Property owners will be taxed on their taxable value, which is 100% of the property's market value for secondary homeowners, and 55% of the property's market value for primary owners.

 The property tax revenue increase is not a ballot measure.
 Residents are encouraged to comment on the proposed tax increase during one of three public meetings/public hearings scheduled to address the proposed increase.
-A public meeting is scheduled for October 11, 2017, and two public hearings are scheduled for December 6, 2017 and December 13, 2017 (this is when it would be adopted).
+Two public hearings are scheduled for December 6, 2023, and December 13, 2023 (this is when it would be adopted).
 The County Council will vote on the recommended increase.

 Summit County needs to increase property tax revenues to keep up with inflation and maintain expected service levels in the community.
 If the County does not increase revenues, services and programs that are supported by the General and Municipal funds will need to be reduced or eliminated in order to adopt a balanced budget.

-An increase in property tax revenues will allow the County to continue addressing the Council’s strategic priorities of environmental sustainability, workforce housing, transportation and mental wellness & substance abuse and continue providing the level of service that residents have come to expect.
+An increase in property tax revenues will allow the County to continue addressing the Council’s strategic priorities while continuing to provide the level of service that residents have come to expect.

 The Utah Taxpayers Association recommends taxing entities raise rates through truth in taxation every five to eight years to address inflation.
 The County does not intend to increase property tax revenues every 5-8 years, but will instead evaluate whether additional revenues are needed to sustain programs and services every 5-8 years.

 Without an increase, the County will be required to slow progress in key areas and implement further cost-saving measures which will result in the reduction or elimination of basic services.
 Possible impacts include: